Latent Dirichlet Allocation module

 This module requires a dataset that contains a column of text, either raw or preprocessed.

-Add the Latent Dirichlet Allocation module to your experiment.
+Add the Latent Dirichlet Allocation module to your pipeline.

-As input for the module, provide a dataset containing one or more text columns.
+As input for the module, provide a dataset that contains one or more text columns.

-For Target columns, choose one or more columns containing text to analyze.
+For Target columns, choose one or more columns that contain text to analyze.

-For Number of topics to model, type an integer between 1 and 1000 that indicates how many categories or topics you want to derive from the input text.
+For Number of topics to model, enter an integer between 1 and 1000 that indicates how many categories or topics you want to derive from the input text.

 By default, 5 topics are created.